MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 The constructor function accepts and initializes 4 parameters:

-- address initialAdmin: This is the address of the initial Contract admin.
+- **address initialAdmin:** This is the address of the initial Contract admin.
 This parameter is passed to the constructor of the `SablierV2Lockup.sol` Contract and get initialized.

-- ISablierV2Comptroller: This is the interface of the `SablierV2Comptroller` contract.
+- **ISablierV2Comptroller:** This is the interface of the `SablierV2Comptroller` contract.
 This interface defines methods to set the flashFee, protocolFee and toggleFlashAsset respectively.

-  - `flashFee()`:This function retrieves the current global flash fee.
+  - **`flashFee()`:** This function retrieves the current global flash fee.
 As it's a view function, it doesn't modify any state but simply returns the current fee.

     - flashFee: This is a global fee that is applied to all flash loans made in the Sablier protocol. `Flash loans` are a feature in DeFi where users can borrow assets without collateral with the condition that the loan is returned within the same transaction.

-  - `setFlashFee()`: This function allows the admin to update the flash fee charged on all flash loans made with any ERC-20 asset.
+  - **`setFlashFee()`:** This function allows the admin to update the flash fee charged on all flash loans made with any ERC-20 asset.
 It emits a `SetFlashFee` event which includes the old and new flash fee.

-  - `setProtocolFee`: This function sets a new protocol fee that will be charged on all streams created with the provided ERC-20 asset.
+  - **`setProtocolFee`:** This function sets a new protocol fee that will be charged on all streams created with the provided ERC-20 asset.
 It emits a `SetProtocolFee` event.

     - protocolFees: This is a mapping that stores the protocol fee for each ERC-20 asset used in the streams of the Sablier protocol.
     - A stream in Sablier is a money streaming service where funds are transferred from a sender to a recipient over time.

-  - `toggleFlashAsset()`: This function toggles the flash loanability of an ERC-20 asset.
+  - **`toggleFlashAsset()`:** This function toggles the flash loanability of an ERC-20 asset.
 It emits a `ToggleFlashAsset` event.

 ```sh
 import { IERC20 } from "@openzeppelin/contracts/token/ERC20/IERC20.sol";
 import { UD60x18 } from "@prb/math/src/UD60x18.sol";
 import { IAdminable } from "./IAdminable.sol";